 We prepare checklists to stay organized in our personal lives.
-However, we need them in our professional lives too.
-A move-in checklist is for tenants as well as landlords.
-When landlords rent out their furnished property to someone and they are supposed to use it temporarily, it is a natural urge for landlords to protect their belongings and for tenants to protect their rights.
+However, we need them in our professional lives as well.
+A move-in checklist is useful for both tenants and landlords.
+When landlords rent out their furnished property for temporary use, it is natural for them to want to protect their belongings and for tenants to want to protect their rights.

-As the name suggests, this is a document that is used just before a tenant decides to move in.
-Once the agreement between the tenant and landlord has been signed and both are ready to be in a business relationship with each other, one of them produces this document and uses it for the security of the landlord’s belongings.
+As the name suggests, this document is used just before a tenant moves in.
+After the agreement between the tenant and the landlord has been signed and both parties are ready to enter a business relationship, one of them prepares this document to help protect the landlord’s belongings.

-The landlord collects security deposits from the tenant, and in case of any damages caused to the contents of the property, the landlord deducts money from the security deposits.
-The use of the checklist ensures that both parties related to the rental property are on the same page, and they agree that the items mentioned in the checklist are available on the property and will be the center of attention at the time the tenant decides to move out.
+The landlord collects a security deposit from the tenant, and if any damage is caused to the property or its contents, the landlord deducts the repair cost from the security deposit.
+The use of the checklist ensures that both parties involved with the rental property are on the same page and agree that the items listed in the checklist are present on the property and will be checked when the tenant decides to move out.

 There are numerous ways in which this is used.
 In some cases, the tenant moves in, and he is given one week to walk through and make a list of everything that belongs to the landlord.
 Then the tenant gives this to the landlord, and he also comes and confirms if all the things mentioned in the list are present and whether there are any other items.
 This way, the renter and the landlord both complete the list together and review every item present on the property.
 This brings them together on one page, and there are very few chances for a conflict to arise.